 In this section you will find all Freedom of Information (FOI) requests made to our Partnership.
 You can also ask a question of your own.

+The Health and Social Care Secretary, with the support of NHS England and health and care system leaders, set out new proposals to build on the successful response to the pandemic on 11 February 2021.
+The proposals will bring health and care services closer together to build back better by improving care and tackling health inequalities.
 The measures set out in a government White Paper, will modernise the legal framework to make the health and care system fit for the future and put in place targeted improvements for the delivery of public health and social care.
 It will support local health and care systems to deliver higher quality care to their communities, in a way that is less legally bureaucratic, more accountable and more joined up, by bringing together the NHS, local government and partners together to tackle the needs of their communities as a whole.